Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 Alberto Giancomett, Paris Sans Fini, published drawing

-As well as commenting on the vagaries of sight they ruminate on the act of looking (its mechanics), by attempting precise spatial analysis using cumulative mark application.
+As well as commenting on the vagaries of sight they ruminate on the act of looking (its mechanics), by attempting precise spatial analysis using cumulative mark application and overlapping.
 Perhaps more importantly, their bodily image (the ‘thinness' that diminishes the corporeal to create a sense of emaciation or decay) has existential significance, a sense of chronological vulnerability, consciousness of the impact of time, and pervading loneliness.

 Alberto Giacometti (1901-1966